 Louis Barron and Bebe Barron worked on the electronic soundtrack music "tonalities" for only three months, the length of time given them by Dore Schary, head of MGM.
-He authorized the studio to send them a complete workprint at Christmas 1955.
-They received the complete 35mm Eastmancolor workprint at New Year's 1956, a week later, still with many visual effects sequences missing and timed in with blank leader by editor Ferris Webster.
-From January 1, 1956 to April 1, 1956, they worked on the soundtrack score in their Greenwich Village studio in New York City while the film was in post-production in Culver City.
-The score was completed and delivered to MGM on April 1, 1956, and the film was released for a studio sneak preview soon afterward.
-The musician's union, however, objected to the soundtrack, and blocked the Barrons from being credited as "composers", hence the term "electronic tonalities".
+He authorized the studio to send them a complete workprint on Christmas 1955.
+They received the complete 35mm Eastmancolor workprint on New Year's 1956, a week later, still with many visual effects sequences missing and timed in with blank leader by editor Ferris Webster.
+From 1/1/1956 to 4/1/1956 they worked on the soundtrack score in their Greenwich Village studio in New York City while the film was in post-production in Culver City, CA. The score was completed and delivered to MGM on April 1, 1956, and the film was released for a studio sneak preview soon afterward.
+The musicians' union, however, objected to the soundtrack and blocked the Barrons from being credited as "composers", hence the term "electronic tonalities".

-MGM insisted on changes to Cyril Hume's script by adding comic relief scenes with the ship's cook (played in the final film by Earl Holliman).
+MGM insisted on changes to Cyril Hume's script by adding comic relief scenes with the ship's cook (Earl Holliman).
 Among these scenes was one in which Robby the Robot responds to the cook's complaint about the lack of female companionship by bringing him a female chimp.
 The scene was reportedly not filmed.

-The film was originally conceived and approved by MGM's Dore Schary, himself no fan of science fiction, as a B-picture.
-The studio's art department, still headed by veteran Cedric Gibbons pulled out all stops.
-The budget ballooned to $1.9 million and barely managed to break even amid a dismal year for the studio.
+The film was originally conceived and approved by MGM's Dore Schary--no fan of science-fiction, as a "B" picture.
+The studio's art department, still headed by veteran Cedric Gibbons, pulled out all the stops.
+The budget ballooned to $1.9 million and its box-office returns barely managed to break even amid a dismal year for the studio.
 The relative failure of the film was cited as a reason for Schary's ouster soon after.

 David Rose, composer of light orchestral music such as "Holiday For Strings", was originally hired to write the score.
 He was relieved of his contract by producer Dore Schary in December 1955 when Schary discovered avant-garde electronic music creators Louis Barron and Bebe Barron in a nightclub in Greenwich Village, New York, and hired them on the spot.
 The only confirmed piece of music which still remains from Rose's discarded original score is his Main Title Theme, which he released as a single on MGM Records in 1956.

-Early in the film just after the space ship drops out of light speed, the ship's speed is announced as .38 of light speed.
+Early in the film, just after the spaceship drops out of light speed, the ship's speed is announced as .38 of light speed.
 That is still 254 million MPH.
-At that speed, the ship could fly the path of a single Earth orbit in 2 hours, 17 minutes.
-Or travel from Los Angeles to New York in 4/100ths of a second.
+At that speed the ship could fly the path of a single Earth orbit in 137 minutes or travel from Los Angeles to New York in 4/100ths of a second.